The Cranky Admin

-Hybrid cloud services come in two flavours.
-The first is an on-premises service that utilises the IaaS components of a cloud provider.
+Hybrid cloud services come in two flavors.
+The first is an on-premises service that utilizes the IaaS components of a cloud provider.
 Veeam to Azure is a fantastic example.
 The second version of a hybrid cloud service would be something that lives in the cloud but has an on-premises component.
 Unified communications services like Skype for Business would be an example.

 Hybrid infrastructure vs. hybrid cloud is a source of great debate.
 Scale Computing will call its current GCP-based Disaster Recovery-as-a-Service (DRaaS) hybrid cloud.
 I vehemently disagree.

 Scale's offering merely lights up a VM on GCP that contains an instance of Scale's hyper-convergence software and some networking glue.
 This allows an on-premises cluster to back itself up on Google's cloud.
 Once snapshots of VMs exist in the GCP Scale VM, they can be spun up as nested VMs if a disaster recovery scenario should occur.

 While Scale's offering is certainly useful and will absolutely find a great many customers, the only thing cloud about it is that the destination DR node is virtual and living in GCP.
 As per the definition above, clouds must have self-service portals.
 Scale does not.
 Scale has a systems administrator/virtualization administrator UI and that's it.
 There is no end user-facing portal.